open-compass/MMBench-GUI/README.md

 # 🖥️ MMBench-GUI: Hierarchical Multi-Platform Evaluation Framework for GUI Agents

 > [!NOTE]
-> Our technical report will be released on arxiv.org *in next one week* after finishing the twice validation of evaluation results we have obtained one month ago.
+> Our technical report will be released on arxiv.org *in next week* after finishing the twice validation of evaluation results we have obtained one month ago.

 ## 📖 Introduction